laravel/nova-docs/4.0/actions/registering-actions.md

 ## Standalone Actions

-Typically, actions executed against on selected resources from a resource index or from a resource's detail screen.
+Typically, actions executed against on selected resources from a resource index or from a resource's detail page.
 If you have an action that does not require any resources / models to run, you may register it as a "standalone" action by chaining the `standalone` method when registering the action.
 This action always receives an empty collection of models in its `handle` method:

 ```php
 /**